I want to be the change I need to see in my world!

 For that reason I want to be part of a healthy movement to motivates other parents and teachers to understand how vital is healthy nutrition at school for our kids.
 Could a parent whom lives Puerto Rico able to participate in these programs ?

-Cabo Rojo County Puerto Rico healthy food choices in schools
+Cabo Rojo County Puerto Rico

 Thank you for your interest in the health and wellness of our children.
 I understand your frustration as I am a mother myself and work in schools.
 Schools who participate in USDA Child Nutrition Programs must adhere to regulations governing foods that are served at breakfast, lunch and afterschool snacks.